-The holdings of the Library are installed on the ground, first and second floors of the Palazzo Incontri-Rosselli.
-The storeys above these floors house the offices of the twin directorates of the Kunsthistorisches Institut in Florenz.
+The holdings of the Library are housed on the first three floors of the Palazzo Capponi-Incontri and Casa Rosselli complex.
+The offices of the two director's departments are located in the upper floors.
 Work places for doctoral and post-doctoral researchers are distributed throughout the entire building.
-Offices for library staff and for the editorial staff of the Mitteilungen, as well as for research groups, are situated on the ground floor, as well as on the first and second floors.
+The offices of library staff, the editorial staff of the Mitteilungen and research groups, are situated on the ground floor, the first floor and the second floor.

-The Palazzo Capponi-Incontri was erected on the site of the former Convento della Pietà between 1825 and 1830.
+Palazzo Capponi-Incontri was erected on the site of the former Convento della Pietà between 1825 and 1830.
 The owner Gino Capponi (1792–1876) commissioned the architect Gaetano Baccani (1792–1867) to design and erect the new building, which was intended for one of his two daughters.
 After her death it was inherited by her sons Lodovico and Carlo Incontri.
-They in turn sold the south-east wing of the building to the Rosselli family in 1926.
-The part of the Palazzo that had remained in the possession of the Incontri family was acquired for the Kunsthistorisches Institut in Florenz in 1961.
-The purchase of the adjacent Casa Rosselli for the Institute followed in 1972.
+In 1926 the south-east wing of the building was sold to the Rosselli family.
+The part of the Palazzo owned by the Incontri family was acquired for the Kunsthistorisches Institut in Florenz in 1961, while the adjacent Casa Rosselli was purchased in 1972.

-The ground floor and first floor of the Casa Zuccari contain offices for administration, research coordination, public relations, and for Director Emeritus Max Seidel.
-It also houses a seminar room for some 25 persons.
-The photographic laboratory of the Photothek is now installed on the second floor of the Casa Zuccari.
+On the ground floor and first floor of Casa Zuccari are located the administrative offices, the research coordination and public relations office and the office of Director Emeritus Max Seidel.
+The sala terrena has been converted to a seminar room that can hold about 25 people.
+The photographic laboratory of the Photothek is situated on the second floor of the Casa Zuccari.

-The Casa Zuccari owes its present name to the painter and art theorist Federico Zuccari (1540/1–1609), who acquired the house built by Andrea del Sarto (1486–1531) in 1577.
-Zuccari enlarged the house, added a studio building, and decorated the garden room with a mythological and allegorical iconographical programme.
-After Zuccari had left Florence in 1579, he sold the house to Giovan Battista Paggi in 1602, and it was presumably Paggi who later commissioned the frescoes in the upper storey.
-The building thereafter changed owners several times and was used as a “casa d’artista”, by Carlo Dolce (1616–1686) and Baldassare Franceschini, called Il Volterrano (1611–1689), respectively.
-The Casa Zuccari was acquired for the Kunsthistorisches Institut in Florenz in 1987.
+Casa Zuccari is named after the painter and art theorist Federico Zuccari (1540/1–1609), who acquired the house built by Andrea del Sarto (1486–1531) in 1577.
+Zuccari expanded it, added a studio building, and decorated the sala terrena with mythological and allegorical scenes.
+After Zuccari had left Florence in 1579, he sold the house to Giovan Battista Paggi in 1602, who presumably later commissioned the frescoes in the second floor.
+The building changed owners several times and was used as a "casa d'artista" by Carlo Dolce (1616–1686) and Baldassare Franceschini, also known as Il Volterrano (1611–1689), among others.
+Casa Zuccari was acquired for the Kunsthistorisches Institut in Florenz in 1987.

-The Palazzo Grifoni was the home of Ugolino Grifoni (1504–1576), who commissioned the architect Bartolomeo Ammannati (1511–1592) to erect it in 1561–1565 in one of the most prominent sites in the centre of Florence.
+Palazzo Grifoni was built by Ugolino Grifoni (1504–1576), who commissioned the architect Bartolomeo Ammannati (1511–1592) to erect it in 1561–1565 in one of the most prestigious areas in Florence.
 The façade that faces Piazza Santissima Annunziata was completed in 1772.
-The present interior decorations of the house, with its impressive ceremonial staircase and fresco decorations on the piano nobile, were commissioned by the Budini Gattai family, who acquired the palazzo in 1890.
+The current interiors, with the impressive staircase and fresco decorations on the piano nobile, date back to the Budini Gattai family, who acquired the palazzo in 1890.